danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

 :};

 ## Parses an identifier, identifier-like keyword, or string literal,
-## returning a string literal in all cases.
+## returning a symbol literal in all cases.
-def parIdentifierString = {:
+def parIdentifierSymbol = {:
     s = @string
     { makeLiteral(s::value) }
 |